nadiaaldrich/project_2/README.md

   </a>

 ## Background:

+UNHCR, the UN Refugee Agency, is a global organization dedicated to saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people.

-The mass movement of uprooted people is a highly charged geopolitical issue.
-This data, gathered by the UN High Commissioner for Refugees (UNHCR), covers movement of displaced persons (asylum seekers, refugees, internally displaced persons (IDP), stateless).
+This agency gathers data that covers the movement of displaced persons (asylum seekers, refugees, internally displaced persons (IDP), stateless).
 Also included are destination country responses to asylum petitions.
-UNHCR, the UN Refugee Agency, is a global organization dedicated to saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people.

 ## Content:
 This dataset includes 6 csv files covering: